Maaaartin/adb-ts/README.md

 - **srcPath: string**: path to file on the device to be read
 - **destPath: boolean**: path to desired output file on the host

-Wraps `pull()` method, reads the content of file on the device to a file on the PC.
+Wraps `pull()` method, reads the content of file on the device to a file on the machine.

 - Returns: `Promise<void>`